patronus-ai/patronus-py/docs/examples/index.md

 - How to analyze the execution flow of your application

 All examples follow a similar pattern using a weather application to make it easy to compare the different frameworks.

+### Advanced Examples

+- [Manual OpenTelemetry with OpenAI](otel-openai-weather.md) - An example showing how to use OpenTelemetry directly without Patronus SDK